talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 $batchId = 'batchId_example'; // string | Filter results by batches of coupons
 $usable = 'usable_example'; // string | - `true`: only coupons where `usageCounter < usageLimit` will be returned. - `false`: only coupons where `usageCounter >= usageLimit` will be returned.
 $referralId = 56; // int | Filter the results by matching them with the ID of a referral.
 This filter shows the coupons created by redeeming a referral code.
-$recipientIntegrationId = 'recipientIntegrationId_example'; // string | Filter results by match with a profile id specified in the coupon's `RecipientIntegrationId` field.
+$recipientIntegrationId = 'recipientIntegrationId_example'; // string | Filter results by match with a profile ID specified in the coupon's `RecipientIntegrationId` field.
 $exactMatch = false; // bool | Filter results to an exact case-insensitive matching against the coupon code

 try {